 Other strengths of the program:

 - The Student Counseling Center is housed in the new Student Wellness Center along with Student Health Services.
 Intern offices are similar to professional staff offices.
 Intern offices are equipped with digital videotaping capability and a Dell computer with on-line access.
-The new facility also houses a state-of-the-art biofeedback lab.
+The new facility also houses a state-of-the-art MindSpa with a biofeedback lab, massage chair, and Xbox for mindfulness activities.

 - Interns are treated as colleagues-in-training and their input into all Student Counseling Center activities is highly valued.
 The warm, supportive environment at the Student Counseling Center encourages the type of experimentation and exploration essential for professional development.

-- Funding is provided for the Texas Association of Counseling Center Intern Conference and other professional development activities, as departmental budget allows.
+- Funding is provided for travel to the Texas Counseling Center Psychology Internship Conference and other professional development activities, as departmental budget allows.

 Evaluation & Successful Completion of Internship